-24. Expresses concern at the reported general reluctance among many people to speak out in public and to express their opinions on the Internet for fear of arrest and surveillance, and the limited number of peaceful assemblies and demonstrations allowed in accordance with the Law on Peaceful Demonstration, and encourages the Government of Cambodia to continue to take action to promote the rights and dignity of all Cambodians by protecting civil and political rights, including freedom of opinion and expression, in accordance with the historical context of Cambodia, and to this end to ensure that all laws are interpreted and applied in a judicious manner so as to promote economic, social and cultural rights in accordance with the rule of law;
+24. Expresses concern at the reported general reluctance among some people to speak out in public and to express their opinions on the Internet for fear of arrest and surveillance, and the limited number of peaceful assemblies and demonstrations allowed in accordance with the Law on Peaceful Demonstration, and encourages the Government of Cambodia to continue to take action to promote the rights and dignity of all Cambodians by protecting civil and political rights, including freedom of opinion and expression, in accordance with the law and historical context of Cambodia, and to this end to ensure that all laws are interpreted and applied in a judicious manner so as to promote economic, social and cultural rights in accordance with the rule of law;

-25. Takes into account the conclusions and recommendations made by the Special Rapporteur in the addendum to her report submitted to the Human Rights Council at its thirty-ninth session in relation to the process and the result of the national elections held in 2018, while taking into account the high voting rates of 83.02 per cent, regrets the 8.5 per cent of invalid votes cast in the elections, and calls upon the Government of Cambodia, in view of the upcoming elections, including the 2022 communal elections and the 2023 general election, to advance dialogue and reconciliation with relevant stakeholders in order to ensure that the elections are free, fair and inclusive and representative of all Cambodians, and to protect and promote the civil and political rights of all Cambodians in order to steadily promote nation-building with the support of a wide range of Cambodians;
+25. Takes into account the conclusions and recommendations made by the Special Rapporteur in the addendum to her report submitted to the Human Rights Council at its thirty-ninth session in relation to the process and the result of the national elections held in 2018, while taking into account the high voting rates of 83.02 per cent, regrets the 8.5 per cent of invalid votes cast in the elections, and calls upon the Government of Cambodia, in view of the upcoming elections, including the 2022 communal elections and the 2023 general election, to advance dialogue and reconciliation with relevant lawful stakeholders in order to ensure that the elections are free, fair and inclusive and representative of all Cambodians, and to protect and promote the civil and political rights of all Cambodians in order to steadily promote nation-building with the support of a wide range of Cambodians;

-26. Notes with concern that the amendments made to the Law on Political Parties in 2017 could lead to an arbitrary restriction on the activities of political parties, while recognizing that the amendments made to the Law in 2019 have resulted in the rehabilitation of political rights of some members of the former opposition party, encourages all stakeholders to promote a peaceful democratic process under the rule of law and adherence to a system of pluralistic liberal democracy, in accordance with the Constitution, and calls upon the Government of Cambodia to ensure the protection of parliamentary immunity and freedom of political activities for that purpose;
+26. Notes with concern that the amendments made to the Law on Political Parties in 2017 could lead to certain restriction on the activities of political parties, while recognizing that the amendments made to the Law in 2019 have resulted in the rehabilitation of political rights of some members of the former opposition party, encourages all stakeholders to promote a peaceful democratic process under the rule of law and adherence to a system of pluralistic liberal democracy, in accordance with the Constitution, and calls upon the Government of Cambodia to ensure the protection of parliamentary immunity and freedom of political activities for that purpose;

-27. Notes the joint letter by three special procedure mandate holders in relation to the sub-decree on the establishment of the National Internet Gateway on 7 April 2021, and the reply from the Government of Cambodia, and the Government’s intention to establish a law on the protection of information, and strongly urges the Government to continue its efforts to ensure the protection of privacy and data of individuals and freedom of expression and opinion on the Internet in accordance with the international human rights laws;
+27. Notes the joint letter by three special procedure mandate holders in relation to the sub-decree on the establishment of the National Internet Gateway on 7 April 2021, and the reply from the Government of Cambodia, and the Government’s intention to establish a law on the protection of information, and urges the Government to continue its efforts to ensure the protection of privacy and data of individuals and freedom of expression and opinion on the Internet in accordance with the international human rights laws;